emaness/MNIST-Digit-Prediction/README.md

 # Input format
 NeuralNetwork3.py takes as input three csv files of two types.

 The first type is a csv representing images.
 Each line corresponds to a single image, where each value in the line is an integer from 0-255 signifying the color of that pixel.
 Each line contains 784 digits, since each image is expected to be 28x28.

 The second type of csv file is a labels file.
 This contains the labels for the corresponding iamge file.
 The correct format is a series of single-digit rows, where each row signifies the correct value of the image represented by the corresponding row in the image csv.
 The image file and the label file should have the same number of rows.

 # Run instructions
-This project requires Python3 as well as the Numpy package.
+This project requires Python 3.x.x as well as the Numpy package.
 After installing and setting up those, open a unix-style terminal and navigate to the directory where you have downloaded this repository.

+To generate the input files from the included mnist gz archive, run the following at the command line:

+    python3 mnist_csv3.py

+There should now be the following files in the same directory:

+    "./train_image.csv"
+    "./train_label.csv"
+    "./test_image.csv"
+    "./test_label.csv"

 The program takes optional commandline arguments of the paths to the input files.
 If any of these options are not submitted, the program will assume the following pathnames:

     "./train_image.csv"
     "./train_label.csv"